Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 What prompted the ‘invention’ of the matrix?

-As companies have been facing more complex problems, and therefore more complex projects, the traditional hierarchical structure often proved to be a faulty system.
-Executives were unable to efficiently handle all the complexities involved in a project and project objectives became blurred with there being only one person sufficiently aware of the end goal.
+As companies have faced more complex problems and, therefore, more complex projects, the traditional hierarchical structure often proved to be a faulty system.
+Executives were unable to efficiently handle all the complexities involved in a project, and project objectives became blurred because only one person was sufficiently aware of the end goal.

-The matrix management structure introduced a more complex, yet more functional and streamlined way to organize companies.
-Some current examples of organizations using a matrix structure include the famous brands, Nike and Starbucks.
+The matrix management structure introduced a more complex yet more functional and streamlined way to organize companies.
+Some current examples of organizations using a matrix structure include

 What are the different types of matrix?